-In case of TPU - OPF fiber composites, the lower tensile strength compared to TPU - OPF powder composites observed can be because of the crack initiation that was more dominant compared to the effect of crack inhibition when tensile load was applied.
-This possibly relates to random fiber orientation used in this work which does not suffice to withstand the tensile load applied that leads to weak stress transfer from the matrix to fiber when load is applied.
+In case of TPU - OPF fiber composites, the lower tensile strength compared to TPU - OPF powder composites observed can be because of crack initiation was more dominant compared to the effect of crack inhibition when tensile load applied.
+This possibly related to random fiber orientation used in this works which does not suffice to withstand the tensile load applied that leading to weak stress transfer from the matrix to fiber when load applied.
 Low values of tensile strength can be attributed to the lack of the fibers ability to transfer the load to one another [17], [18].
-In the case of impact strength, lower impact energy absorption shown by TPU loaded with low content of OPF powder is possibly due to low resistivity of the TPU matrix and OPF powder composite against the crack propagation, while the OPF fiber can provide good resistivity to crack propagation [19].
-Similar effect to flexural strength improvement due to low content the OPF powder was also observed.
-Although the high content OPF powder (30 wt.%) gives good flexural strength improvement, generally the OPF powder shows lower flexural strength improvement compared to OPF fiber.
-This is possibly fiber - matrix interaction that provides a great pressure resistance during bending [20].
+In case of impact strength, lower impact energy absorption shown by TPU loaded with low content of OPF powder possibly due to low resistivity of the TPU matrix and OPF powder composite against the crack propagation, while the OPF fiber can provide good resistivity to crack propagation [19].
+Similar effect to flexural strength improvement due to low content OPF powder also observed.
+Although high content OPF powder (30 wt.%) give good flexural strength improvement, but generally the OPF powder show lower flexural strength improvement compared to OPF fiber.
+This is possibly affected by the fiber - matrix interactions provide a great pressure resistance during bending [20].